sonndy/stats-card-component/README.md

 ### Continued development

-I want to continue focusing on understanding flexbox and finding new ways i can keep implementing them in all of my project in order to make my site responsive and mobile friendly
+I want to continue focusing on understanding flexbox and finding new ways i can keep implementing it in all of my project in order to make my site responsive and mobile friendly

 ### Useful resources